Can you believe we just celebrated 22 years of Animal Kingdom making magic on April 22nd?

 This is an especially fun way to get your kids excited about entering Pandora (even when it’s early in the morning and you’re rushing to get on Flight of Passage 😉 ).

 Speaking of Flight of Passage… After you’ve had an AMAZING time soaring around Pandora on a “living, breathing” Banshee, you can spot some homage to the ride’s creators!

-As you exit the ride on the lowest level corridor, there are three handprints and initials on the walls belonging to James Cameron (Avatar’s director), Joe Rohde (Pandora’s lead designer), and John Lando (Avatar’s executive producer).
+As you exit the ride on the lowest level corridor, there are three handprints and initials on the walls belonging to James Cameron (Avatar’s director), Joe Rohde (Pandora’s lead designer), and John Landau (Avatar’s executive producer).